bobandash/joonhee-blog/README.md

 - Add Mailchimp integration to inform readers when he makes a new post
 - Refactor the project's css to only use tailwind
 - Preview Page for Joonhee to see how his page would look like before he hits post
-- refactor the ui of the admin site and change timestamp to local timezone instead of utc
+- refactor the UI of the admin site and change the timestamp to local timezone instead of UTC